codeforequity-at/botium-connector-google-assistant/README.md

 ### 2. Use the generated botium.json
 A file named botium.json is generated containing the required capabilities to be used with Botium.
-TODO!!!
-The sample botiumFluent.js in the "samples" folder asks Alexa for washing powder (in german language).

 ## Supported Capabilities